-- What’s the difference between a merger and a joint venture?
+- What’s the difference between a merger and a joint venture (‘JV’)?

-- What due diligence needs to be done during mergers and acquisitions?
+- What’s the importance of due diligence in mergers and acquisitions?

-- What is the City Code, or Takeover Code?
+- What is the City or Takeover Code?

-- Who does the Takeover Code apply to?
+- Who does the Takeover Code (City Code) apply to?

 - What is a scheme of arrangement in mergers?